phantomdiorama/writingvim/README.md

 - [using vim to write prose](https://n3wjack.net/2022/02/07/using-vim-to-write-prose/) - n3wjack
 - [writing prose in vim](https://jonathanh.co.uk/blog/writing-prose-in-vim/) - Jonathan Hodgson

 ## a note on markup languages

-While not essential, when writing in plaintext you may want to markup your er... text to indicate emphasis and the like.
+While not essential, when writing in plain text you may want to markup your er... text to indicate emphasis and the like.
 You’ve heard of [Markdown](https://daringfireball.net/projects/markdown/) but there’s a number of light markup languages to choose from: